HelTecAutomation/HeltecDocs/doc/node/esp32/source/capsule_sensor_v3/index.rst

 Quick Started
 -------------
 Capsule Sensor V3 runs the LoRaWAN program by default and supports SnapEmu one-click QR code registration.
-For detailed information, please refer to the :ref:`Capsule Sensor LoRaWAN <lorawan.md>`.
+For detailed information, please refer to the: `Capsule Sensor LoRaWAN <lorawan.html>`.

-Update or Upload Firmware
+Update&Upload Firmware
 -------------------------
-If you want to update, run, or upload a different version or functionality of the firmware, please refer to the `Capsule Sensor Firmware Upload Guide <wireless_boot>`_.
+If you want to update, run, or upload a different version or functionality of the firmware, please refer to the `Capsule Sensor Firmware Upload Guide <wireless_boot.html>`_.

 Meshtastic
 ----------
 Capsule Sensor is based on ESP32 and LoRa, making it ideal for use in the Meshtastic project.
-Given that this device differs from traditional development boards, we have provided documentation to explain it: `Meshtastic for Capsule Sensor <meshtastic>`_.
+Given that this device differs from traditional development boards, we have provided documentation to explain it: `Meshtastic for Capsule Sensor <meshtastic.html>`_.

 Re-Development
 --------------